How Long Do Poppers Effects Last?

 • Skin rash around the nose and mouth

-• Maculopathy, a disease that affects the back of the retina (common with isopropyl nitrite)
+• Maculopathy (a disease that affects the back of the retina, common with isopropyl nitrite)

 • A build-up of fluid pressure within the eye

-Long-term popper use is also associated with an increased risk of contracting HIV and other sexually transmitted diseases, mainly because these drugs are often used to increase libido and alleviate painful sex.
+Long-term popper use is also associated with an increased risk of contracting HIV and other sexually transmitted diseases.
+This is mainly because these drugs are often used to increase libido and alleviate painful sex.
 Although poppers are not addictive, they are extremely harmful to the body and should not be used at all.
 Moreover, people who begin experimenting with drugs like poppers are more likely to explore and abuse heavier forms of drugs, such as heroin, cocaine, or meth.

-Related Readings:
+Related Reading